SimranVirk/dynamicRiskAwareSearch/README.md

 # Acknowledgements
-Completed as part of a summer internship at the Robotics Institue at CMU- specifically, at the Advanced Agent-Robotics Technology lab headed by [Dr Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/).
+Completed as part of a summer internship at the Robotics Institue at CMU.
+Specifically at the Advanced Agent-Robotics Technology lab headed by [Dr Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/).
 I would also like to acknowledge the [Sha Yi](https://yswhynot.github.io/subpage/projects/2018.html) and Sumit Kumar in helping with this research project.